nomad-coe/nomad/README.parsers.md

 might also read information from these auxillary files.
 This way you can add more files to an entry, even if the respective parser/code might not directly support it.

-For $code-name$ please provide at least the files from this table if applicable to your calculations (remember that you can provide more files if you want):
+For $codeLabel$ please provide at least the files from this table if applicable to your calculations (remember that you can provide more files if you want):

-$table-of-files$
+$tableOfFiles$

 To create an upload with all calculations in a directory structure: